skyvers/skyve-dev-guide/_pages/automated-unit-testing.md

 Contact c = new DataBuilder().fixture(FixtureType.crud).build(Contact.MODULE_NAME, Contact.DOCUMENT_NAME);
 ```

 Please be careful when calling other methods within a Factory class as you may inadvertently create a recursive loop if the method you are calling from is not annotated as a SkyveFixture.
-Make sure if you annotate a method with a fixture type you don’t instantiate a builder of the same type.
+Make sure if you annotate a method with a fixture type you don't instantiate a builder of the same type.

 For example, never call